pallaviss/my-site/content/project/Machine-learning/index.md

 +++
 # Project title.
-title = "Machine Learning Based MPC"
+title = "X-ray tube detector alignment"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Using deep neural networks for MPC"
+summary = "X=ray tube and digital detector alignment using UWB and IMU"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`